gizatechxyz/giza-cli/docs/welcome/Installation.md

 ## Recommended installation with pipx

-[pipx](https://pypa.github.io/pipx/) allows to install the dependency in an isolated environment.
-With this we can make sure that it does not conflict with any of our installed dependencies.
+[pipx](https://pypa.github.io/pipx/) allows the installation of the dependency in an isolated environment.
+With this, we can make sure that it does not conflict with any of our installed dependencies.

 ```bash
 pipx install giza-cli